Greyhound racing in Ireland

-Greyhound racing is a popular sport in Ireland.
-There are 17 stadiums operating in Ireland (two in Northern Ireland) of which nine are fully operated by Rásaíocht Con Éireann / Greyhound Racing Ireland (formerly named Irish Greyhound Board IGB, Bord na gCon) with the remaining six owned and operated by private enterprise but licensed by GRI.
+Greyhound racing in Ireland is a regulated industry and activity taking place across the island of Ireland, in both the Republic of Ireland and Northern Ireland.
+There are 17 stadiums in operation (two in Northern Ireland), of which nine are fully operated by Greyhound Racing Ireland (Rásaíocht Con Éireann, formerly Bord na gCon), with the remainder owned by private enterprises but licensed by GRI.